By Cassie Bailey | Published: August 7, 2025 | Updated: April 15, 2026

 Find it in: Rome, Italy

-What: Tour the Pope’s private summer residence, the Pontifical Villas in Castel Gandolfo, admiring the 15th-century farmhouse, gardens, fountains and Roman ruins.
-Then head to Vatican City to see the Vatican Museum, Sistine Chapel and St. Peter’s Basilica.
+What: Tour the Pope’s private summer residence, the Pontifical Villas in Castel Gandolfo, and admire the 15th-century farmhouse, gardens, fountains and Roman ruins.
+Then, head to Vatican City to see the Vatican Museum, Sistine Chapel and St. Peter’s Basilica.

 Find it in: Rome, Italy

-What: Hop into an Ape Calessino, an iconic Italian three-wheeled vehicle that’s kind of like a covered Vespa.
-Ride around Rome, checking out the Colosseum, the Forum, the original city walls and more.
+What: Hop into an Ape Calessino, an iconic Italian three-wheeled vehicle that’s similar to a covered Vespa.
+This makes it easy to check out historical places around Rome, including the Colosseum, the Forum and the original city walls.

 Cool factor: The Ape was originally used to help rebuild the city of Rome after World War II.